 It’s hard to find a valuable and suitable gift nowadays.
 A big choice of electronics, wines, clothing makes it very difficult to decide what to buy.

 A knife is a great idea for most guys and men.
 It’s handy, it’s stylish and you can take care of it – men love it!
-Imagine how they love to clean and tweak they cars.
+Imagine how they love to clean and tweak their cars.
 They would definitely love to sharpen their blade.
-Choosing from big selection of different knives is hard.
+Choosing from a big selection of different knives is hard.

 Follow this guide, start from the top of the page and you can’t go wrong.
 Most people will be very happy with their first folding knife – no matter what brand or kind will it be.
-Best advice is to buy the most favorite one among the big range of happy users.
+The best advice is to buy the most favorite one among the big range of happy users.
 If you are unsure which one to buy, you can’t go wrong with a gift card!

 Not just for men!

-Folding knife can be as useful for woman as for man.
+A folding knife can be as useful for a woman as for a man.
 Basic uses like opening envelopes. boxes, cutting food, threads on clothing etc. are same for both men and women.
 And what is absolutely great, there are some awesome designs for girls!

 And also the female part of the community of EDC-ers (people who are thinking about what should they have with them all the time and sharing their ideas with others) is growing all the time.